skellig-framework/skellig-core/README.md

 ### Sample test
 A simple and quick test which demonstrates how to write a test using Skellig Framework.
-This test books a ticket by placing sending a POST request to a web service with relevant information and verifies the response.
+This test books a ticket by sending a POST request to a web service with relevant information and verifies the response.
 It also checks if the database has a valid record and before running the test, it adds an event to book by placing it into the RMQ channel.

 File bookings.sf